Cougars and Timberwolves

-What we eventually decided was most important to our community is that we wanted to provide our students as many opportunities as possible.
+What we eventually decided was most important to our community was that we wanted to provide our students as many opportunities as possible.
 With one high school, you have just one starting quarterback or point guard, one captain of the cheer squad, one lead in the school musical.
 With two schools, you double the opportunities for all of your students.

-So, we went to the voters in our bond election and told them that if they approved our request we would have two schools with grades nine through 12.
+So we went to the voters in our bond election and told them that if they approved our request we would have two schools with grades nine through 12.
 And that’s what we have.

 How were boundaries for the two schools determined?

-We visited and talked with a lot of two-high-school towns, towns which had recently split, Burleson had just split high schools.
+We visited and talked with a lot of two-high-school towns, towns which had recently split.
+Burleson had just split high schools.
 Northwest ISD, north of Fort Worth, had just split high schools.
 Georgetown had split.
 We were trying to get a feel for how the process could work and what some of the political aspects were.

 We have two fabulously successful comprehensive high schools here in College Station.